Stoke City F.C.: Tony Waddington years (1960–1977)

 Tony Waddington was appointed as the club's manager in June 1960.
 He joined the club in 1952 as a coach, before being promoted to assistant manager in 1957.
 Waddington pulled off a significant coup by enticing Stanley Matthews – then 46 years old – back to the club, 14 years after he had departed.
 The return of Matthews helped Stoke to an improved eighth position in 1961–62.
 Promotion was achieved in the following season, with Stoke finishing as champions.
-In their first season back in the top flight, 1963–64, Waddington guided Stoke to a mid-table finish.
-Stoke reached the 1964 Football League Cup Final, which they lost 4–3 to Leicester City over two legs.
+In their first season back in the top flight, 1963–64, the team celebrated its centenary and Waddington guided Stoke to a mid-table finish.
+Stoke reached the 1964 Football League Cup final, which they lost 4–3 to Leicester City over two legs.

 Waddington counted on experience; Dennis Viollet, Jackie Mudie, Roy Vernon, Maurice Setters and Jimmy McIlroy were all players signed in the latter stages of their careers.
 Matthews was awarded a knighthood for services to football in the 1965 New Year's Honours list.
 This was followed by his final appearance for the club against Fulham in February 1965, shortly after his 50th birthday.
 Gordon Banks, England's 1966 World Cup-winning goalkeeper, joined in 1967 for £52,000 from Leicester.
 Regarded as the best goalkeeper in the world, Banks proved to be a shrewd signing for Waddington as he helped the club maintain stability in the First Division.
 During the close season of 1967, Stoke City played in the one-off United Soccer Association which imported clubs from Europe and South America.
 Stoke played as the Cleveland Stokers and finished as runner-up of the Eastern Division.

-The club won its first major trophy on 4 March 1972 in the League Cup Final against Chelsea.
+The club won its first major trophy on 4 March 1972 in the League Cup final against Chelsea.
 Stoke won 2–1 in front of a crowd of 97,852 at Wembley with goals from Terry Conroy and George Eastham.
 Preceding this victory, Stoke had progressed through 11 games in order to reach the final.
 This included four games with West Ham United in the semi-final; the two-legged tie was replayed twice.
 Stoke fared well in the FA Cup; the club progressed to the semi-final stage in both the 1970–71 and 1971–72 seasons.
 However, on both occasions Stoke lost to Arsenal in a replay.
 Stoke also competed in the UEFA Cup in 1972 and 1974 losing at the first attempt to 1.
 FC Kaiserslautern and Ajax respectively.

 In January 1976, the roof of the Butler Street Stand was blown off in a storm.
 The repair bill of nearly £250,000 put the club in financial trouble; key players such as Alan Hudson, Mike Pejic and Jimmy Greenhoff were sold to cover the repairs.
 With the team depleted, Stoke were relegated in the 1976–77 season.
 Waddington, after a spell of 17 years in charge, left the club after a 1–0 home defeat to Leicester in March 1977.